 Thinkific has been a leader in the course platform space for many years.
-Naturally, it is one of the first choices for anyone wanting to teach online courses.
+So naturally, it’s one of your first choices if you want to teach online courses.

-However, it’s not the only option, and I get many questions like: Is it the best option?
+But is it the best option for you?
 What features does it offer, and how do they perform?
 How does it compare to its competitors?

-To answer these questions, I decided to create an in-depth Thinkific review.
-Here I’ll cover all the platform features, along with what’s good and bad about each.
+To answer these questions, we have created an in-depth Thinkific review.
+Here we’ll cover all the platform features and what’s good and bad about them.

-I’ve helped hundreds of creators launch their course business on the platform and will also share my experience of using the software.
+We’ve helped hundreds of creators launch their course business on the platform and will also share our experience of using the software.

 Let’s get started.